ETS-Android5/taskmaster/README.md

 - Added more robust Espresso tests for the main, add task, and settings activities.
   - Tests clear data before testing and remove any data created post test.

+### Lab 32

+- Removes local Room database.
+- Removes local models.
+- Adds cloud Amplify database.
+  - Adds GraphQL schema and Amplify models.
+  - RecyclerView is filled from an Amplify api query.
+  - Add task activity uses Amplify api to add items to the cloud.
+- Adds EnumUtil class to allow for continued usage of TaskStatus enums.
+- Tests reworked to use Amplify cloud database.

 ## Activities

 ### Homepage

 The homepage displays a RecyclerView list of tasks that link to dynamically created task detail activities.
-All tasks are retrieved from a local SQLite Room database.
+All tasks are retrieved from an AWS Amplify database.
 The top right of the main activity has a floating action button that links to the settings activity.
 The main page also still includes buttons that link to the add task activity and all tasks activity.
 The background slowly blends two backgrounds.

 [![main page](./readme-images/lab-31/main_01.png)](./readme-images/lab-31/main_01.png)
 [![main page](./readme-images/lab-31/main_02.png)](./readme-images/lab-31/main_02.png)